zombierzn/vungle-resources/iOS-resources/iOS-migration-guide.md

 ### Want to change the ads' default settings?

 * **Options object:** To configure an ad's mute settings, orientation, and other customizeable options, you will now be creating and passing in a dictionary.
 See [line 70](https://github.com/Vungle/vungle-resources/blob/master/iOS-resources/iOS-sample-app/Vungle%20Sample%20App/FirstViewController.m) of the sample app for an example.
-The [API reference](https://github.com/Vungle/vungle-resources/blob/master/iOS-resources/iOS-SDK-API-reference.md) will cover the rest.
+The [Advanced Settings](https://github.com/Vungle/vungle-resources/blob/master/iOS-resources/iOS-advanced-settings.md) will cover the rest.

 * **Incentivized ads:** This will also be an option in your dictionary.
 There are no longer separate methods to play incentivized and non-incentivized ads.